HealthBioscienceIDEAS/microscopy-novice/episodes/what-is-an-image.md

 ## Choosing a bit depth

 Most images are either 8-bit or 16-bit - so how to choose which to use?
-A higher bit depth will allow a wider range of values to be stored, but also result in larger image files overall.
-In general, a 16-bit image will have a file size about 2x as large as 8-bit without compression (we'll discuss compression in a later episode).
+A higher bit depth will allow a wider range of values to be stored, but it will also result in larger file sizes for the resulting images.
+In general, a 16-bit image will have a file size that is about twice as large as an 8-bit image if no compression is used (we'll discuss compression in a later episode).

 The best bit depth choice will depend on your particular imaging experiment and research question.
 For example, if you know you have to recognise features that